-The undersigned, Antonia C. Novello, M.D., M.P.H., Commissioner of the New York State Department of Health, after an investigation, upon the recommendation of a committee on professional medical conduct of the State Board for Professional Medical Conduct, and upon the Statement of Charges attached hereto and made a part hereof, has determined that EGBERT AUNG KYANG TAN, M.D., has been found guilty of committing an act constituting a felony under New York state law, in the Supreme Court of the State of New York, County of New York.
+The undersigned, Antonia C. Novello, M.D., M.P.H., Commissioner of the New York State Department of Health, after an investigation, upon the recommendation of a committee on professional medical conduct of the State Board for Professional Medical Conduct, and upon the Statement of Charges attached hereto and made a part hereof, has determined that Jane Williams Wuchinich, M.D., has been disciplined by a duly authorized professional disciplinary agency of another jurisdiction, the Wyoming Board of Medicine, for acts which if committed in New York state, would have constituted an imminent danger to the health of the people and it appears prejudicial to the interests of the people to delay action.

-It is therefore.
+It is therefore,

 ORDERED, pursuant to N.Y.
-Public Health Law Section 230(12)(b), that effective immediately, EGBERT AUNG KYANG TAN, M.D., Respondent, shall not practice medicine in the State of New York.
+Public Health Law Section 230(12)(b), that effective immediately, Jane Williams Wuchinich, M.D., Respondent, shall not practice medicine in the State of New York.
 This Order shall remain in effect unless modified or vacated by the Commissioner of Health pursuant to N.Y.
 Public Health Law Section 230(12).

 PLEASE TAKE NOTICE that a hearing will be held pursuant to the provisions of N.Y.
 Public Health Law Section 230, and N.Y.
 State Admin.
 Proc.
 Act Sections 301-307 and 401.
-The hearing will be conducted before a committee on professional conduct of the State Board for Professional Medical Conduct on the 16th day of August, 2000 at 10:00 am in the forenoon at Hedley Park Place, 5th Floor, 433 River Street, Troy, New York 12180, and at such other adjourned dates, times, and places as the committee may direct.
+The hearing will be conducted before a committee on professional conduct of the State Board for Professional Medical Conduct on the 20th day of September, 2000, at 10:00 am in the forenoon at Hedley Park Place, 5th Floor, 433 River Street, Troy, New York 12180, and at such other adjourned dates, times, and places as the committee may direct.
 The Respondent may file an answer to the Statement of Charges with the belownamed attorney for the Department of Health.

 At the hearing, evidence will be received concerning the allegations set forth in the Statement of Charges, which is attached.
 A stenographic record of the hearing will be made and the witnesses at the hearing will be sworn and examined.
 The Respondent shall appear in person at the hearing and may be represented by counsel.
-The Respondent has the right to produce witnesses and evidence on his behalf, to issue or have subpoenas issued on his behalf for the production of witnesses and documents, and to cross-examine witnesses and examine evidence produced against him.
+The Respondent has the right to produce witnesses and evidence on her behalf, to issue or have subpoenas issued on her behalf for the production of witnesses and documents, and to cross-examine witnesses and examine evidence produced against her.
 Such evidence or sworn testimony shall be limited to evidence and testimony relating to the nature and severity of the penalty to be imposed upon the licensee.
 Where the charges are based on the conviction of state law crimes in other jurisdictions, evidence may be offered which would show that conviction would not be a crime in New York State.
 The Committee also may limit the number of witnesses whose testimony will be received, as well as the length of time any witness will be permitted to testify.
 A summary of the Department of Health Hearing Rules is enclosed.
 Pursuant to Section 301(5) of the State Administrative Procedure Act, the Department, upon reasonable notice, will provide at no charge, a qualified interpreter of the deaf to interpret the proceedings to, and the testimony of, any deaf person.